FeaInGithub/Manual-Testing/README.md

 Below was the test of portability of the system to different browsers and the result was stated as given below.

 ![image](https://github.com/FeaInGithub/Manual-Testing/assets/143395648/1aa5164a-8b0a-4648-ab63-ffadd1cc5b47)

+The web-based system ran smoothly without any bugs or errors on different browsers in different versions of the browser.